tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 <h2 style="margin: 0px;">Evil Geniuses - <i>North America Regional Qualifier #2</i></h2>
 <hr style="margin-top: 0.5em;">

 **Notable tournament placings** Two out of their five players won the MDL Macau Major and the other three won the GESC: Indonesia Minor.
+Together, this five man roster had zero usable DPC points.

 **How did they qualify?** EG has been deciding how to play Dota via Mad Libs for the past couple of months.